History

 Todd & Sargent, Canada, Ltd. is founded in 1985 to serve the needs of a growing Canadian agriculture industry.

-Todd & Sargent celebrates 30 years of operation under the Todd & Sargent name.
-In those 30 years the company built over 300 facilities that included grain elevators, feed mills, pet food facilities, industrial silos, and flour mills in 22 states and three Canadian provinces.
+Todd & Sargent celebrates 65 years in business and 30 years under the Todd & Sargent name.
+In that time, the company built hundreds of grain, feed, pet food, and industrial facilities across 22 states and three Canadian provinces.

 The company’s home office on Arrasmith Trail is flooded in 1993 from the Skunk River in both July and August.
 The threat of flooding would become a recurring event over the next decade.